 Although this sculpture's name is Draped Seated Woman, most local people know her as Old Flo.
 Created by Henry Moore, she is world-famous and has had a really interesting life.
-This book tells the story of: - What inspired Henry Moore to create her - Where she was first displayed and what people thought - · How she went to Yorkshire... and stayed for 20 years - And much, much more!
+This book tells the story of: - What inspired Henry Moore to create her - Where she was first displayed and what people thought - · How she went to Yorkshire... and stayed for 20 years - · And much, much more!

-Here at Canary Wharf, we are proud to display Draped Seated Woman for all to see.
-This important sculpture is on loan from Tower Hamlets Council - we are looking after her until 2022.
-Please come and visit her again and again!
-Henry Moore A great artist's life Henry Moore is one of Britain's most famous artists and his sculptures now sell for millions of pounds Early days Henry Moore was born in 1898, in Castleford in Yorkshire.
-He loved art but his father, a coal miner. thought it would be difficult to earn a living as an artist.
+Here at Canary Wharf, we on loan from Tower Hamlets Council - we are looking after are proud to display Draped Seated Woman for all to see. her until 2022.
+Please come This important sculpture is and visit her again and again!
+2 Henry Moore's Old Flo and Canary Wharf Henry Moore

+A great artist's life Henry Moore is one of Britain's most famous artists and his sculptures now sell for millions of pounds Early days Henry Moore was born in 1898, in Castleford in Yorkshire.
+He loved art but his father, a coal miner, thought it would be difficult to earn a living as an artist.
 So, he encouraged his son to become a schoolteacher.
 Moore really didn't like it!
 Aged 18, Moore joined the army to fight in World War One.
 Many colleagues and friends lost their lives.
 Moore himself was injured in a gas attack in 1917.
 When the war ended, he applied for a grant to go to Leeds School of Art.
 He was accepted in 1919 and could finally follow his childhood dream of becoming an artist.
-He worked
+He worked hard and finished the two-year drawing course in just one year.
+Moore went on to further studies at the Royal College of Art in London and soon became known as a modern, daring sculptor.
+In 1928, he was asked to create carved stonework for the exterior of the new London Underground headquarters.
+It was his first paid commission and you can still see it today.